paul-asvb/vierzig-theme-demo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?https://github.com/ASVBPREAUBV/vierzig-theme-demo)

+## Using this theme

+//TODO explain download

-## Using and customising the theme
+## Customising the theme

 If you want to use this theme you have 3 different options: